ucs-compute-solutions/FlexPod-IMM-VMware/README.md

 # FlexPod Converged Infrastructure setup using Ansible for FlexPod Datacenter with Cisco UCS M7 IMM, VMware vSphere 8.0, and NetApp ONTAP 9.12.1

-Note that the scripts in this repository have now been successfully tested with NetApp ONTAP 9.13.1, NetApp ONTAP 9.14.1, VMware vSphere 8.0 Update 2.
+Note that the scripts in this repository have now been successfully tested with NetApp ONTAP 9.13.1, NetApp ONTAP 9.14.1, and VMware vSphere 8.0 Update 2.

 This repository for FlexPod contains Ansible playbooks to configure Cisco Nexus, Cisco UCS Intersight, Cisco MDS, NetApp ONTAP, VMware ESXi, and VMware vCenter.
 This repository can be used for setting up Cisco devices, NetApp ONTAP Storage, and VMware ESXi and vCenter as covered in the following Cisco Validated Design (CVD): https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flexpod_imm_m7_iac.html.